Applications Are Open

 The New York Times, October 2023, featuring quotes from Janis Phelps, Director, Center for Psychedelic Therapies and Research. - As psychedelic-assisted therapy grows, so does interest from a new group: chaplains

-NPR, September 2023, featuring Anthony Bossis, a current Center for Psychedelic Therapies and Research (CPTR) faculty member, and Jamie Clark-Soles, a current student at the CPTR. - What Does Good Psychedelic Therapy Look Like?
+NPR, September 2023, featuring Anthony Bossis, a current Center for Psychedelic Therapies and Research (CPTR) faculty member, and Jamie Clark-Soles, a graduate of CPTR. - What Does Good Psychedelic Therapy Look Like?

 The New York Times, June 2023, featuring quotes from Janis Phelps, Director, Center for Psychedelic Therapies and Research. - Psychedelic medicine is coming—but who’s going to guide your trip?